MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/in-clause-microsoft-access-sql.md

 ## Remarks

-You can use IN to connect to only one external database at a time.
+Use IN to connect to only one external database at a time.

 In some cases, the  _path_ argument refers to the directory containing the database files.
 For example, when working with dBASE, Microsoft FoxPro, or Paradox database tables, the _path_ argument specifies the directory containing .dbf or .db files.
 The table file name is derived from the _destination_ or _tableexpression_ argument.